PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 #### Navigation stuff

 The navigation breadcrumb trail shows the parent categories, the current category, then any subcategories.
-The parent categories' links will link to the current comic view in the context of that category; the subcategory links simply link to the subcategory for now.
+The parent categories' links will link to the current comic view in the context of that category; the subcategory links simply link to the subcategory for now (as the current comic might not exist within the subcategory).

 #### Comic display